wp-graphql/wp-graphql-smart-cache/docs/development.md

-The wp-graphql-smart-cache plugin.
+# Development

+In this document you will find information about how to develop for and contribute to the WPGraphQL Smart Cache plugin.

+## Local Development

-Local development with docker to build the app and a local running WordPress.
-As well as run the test suites.
+We recommend using Docker for local development.
+With the instructions below, you can use Docker to build the app in an isolated environment with a local running WordPress + WPGraphQL.
+You can also use Docker to run the test suites.

-# Plugin

 ## Build